4. Stakeholder engagement

 G4-24 Relevant stakeholder groups

-Significant stakeholder groups for Geberit are customers, shareholders and analysts, banks, the media, employees and trade unions, neighbors, research institutes and suppliers, transport companies, competitors, associations, non-government organizations and the general public, as well as regulators.
+Significant stakeholder groups for Geberit are customers, shareholders and analysts, banks, the media, employees and trade unions, neighbours, research institutes, suppliers, transport companies, competitors, associations, non-government organisations and the general public, as well as regulators.
 Details on stakeholder engagement can be found under G4-26.

 G4-25 Basis for selection of stakeholders

-Systematic dialog with stakeholders helps Geberit to identify possible conflict issues and opportunities for further development and to respond to these in good time.
-At the national and international levels, the Geberit Group and the Group companies maintain relations with organizations and institutions in the respective countries that direct requests and suggestions to the company.
-The stakeholders listed under G4-24 have been identified as important for systematic stakeholder dialog as they fulfill one of two criteria: Either the stakeholder group exerts a strong influence on the economic, environmental or social performance of Geberit and/or the stakeholder group is strongly affected by the economic, environmental or social performance of Geberit.
+A systematic guided dialogue with stakeholders helps Geberit to identify possible conflict issues and opportunities for further development and to respond to these in good time.
+On national and international levels, the Geberit Group and its local companies maintain relations with organisations and institutions in the respective countries that direct requests and suggestions to the company.
+The stakeholders listed under G4-24 have been identified as important for systematic stakeholder dialogue as they fulfil one of two criteria: either the stakeholder group exerts a strong influence on the economic, environmental or social performance of Geberit and/or the stakeholder group is strongly affected by the economic, environmental or social performance of Geberit.
 An external Stakeholder Panel helps Geberit to review its assessment of important stakeholder groups and their concerns.

 G4-26 Approaches to stakeholder engagement

-As part of sustainability reporting on the financial year 2014, Geberit consulted a panel of external stakeholders for the second time.
-Its mandate consisted of scrutinizing the results of the internal materiality analysis from the standpoint of external stakeholders and providing feedback on the sustainability strategy and sustainability communication.
+Geberit consulted an external Stakeholder Panel for the third time in September 2016.
+Its mandate consisted of providing feedback on the sustainability strategy and sustainability communication and also discussing the materiality analysis.
 The results are presented in the Panel statement.
 In the Response from Geberit to the Panel statement Geberit deals in detail with the external assessment and the recommendations contained therein.
+The next Stakeholder Panel is planned for 2018.

 Engagement of stakeholders according to stakeholder group:

-- Around 500 technical advisors working in the field are in daily contact with plumbers, planners and architects in particular.
+- More than 800 technical advisors working in the field are in daily contact with plumbers, sanitary engineers and architects.

-- During the reporting year, around 30,000 customers were provided with basic and further training in Geberit systems and software tools at the 25 information centers in Europe and overseas.
+- During the reporting year, around 30,000 professionals were provided with basic and further training in products, tools and software tools at the 29 Geberit Information Centres in Europe and overseas.

-- For trade fairs and customer surveys, see Business report > Business and financial review > Customers.
+- For trade fairs and customer surveys, see Business Report > Business and financial review > Financial Year 2017 > Customers.

-- For the participatory rights of the shareholders, see Business report > Corporate governance > Participatory rights of shareholders.
+- For the participatory rights of the shareholders, Business Report > Corporate Governance > Participatory rights of shareholders.

 - Regular conference calls, bilateral meetings, conferences and roadshows by the CEO, CFO and Head Corporate Communications and Investor Relations.

-- Regular conference calls, bilateral meetings/interviews with the relevant media for Geberit.
+- Regular conference calls, bilateral meetings and interviews with the relevant media for Geberit.

-- Sustainability issues and in particular the proof of performance of Geberit in this area play an important role in Geberit’s media relations.
+- Sustainability topics and in particular Geberit’s performance in this area play an important role in the media activities of Geberit.

 Employees, trade unions:

-- Regular meetings of the employee representatives of the European sites with a member of the Group Executive Board and the Head Corporate Human Resources as part of the Geberit Europe Forum.
+- Geberit Europe Forum with employee representatives from all European countries, during which a member of the Group Executive Board and the Head Corporate HR meet with the delegates.

 - Training and feedback opportunities on topics regarding the Code of Conduct.

-- Consultation with and inclusion of the neighbors of production plants in larger construction projects.
+- Consultation with and inclusion of the neighbours of production plants in larger construction projects.

 - Open days at various production sites.

-- Partner of the research platform NEST (Next Evolution in Green Building Technologies) at EMPA in Dübendorf (CH).
+- Partner of the research platform NEST (Next Evolution in Sustainable Building Technologies) at Empa in Dübendorf (CH).

-- Cooperation with Tongji University (CN) on technological trends and developments directly related to sanitary technology.
+- Cooperation on technological trends and developments directly related to sanitary technology with EAWAG Dübendorf, HSR Rapperswil, ZHAW Winterthur, ETH Zurich (CH), Tongji University (CN) and others.

 - Initial contact within the scope of the assessment procedure and implementation of the Code of Conduct for Suppliers, see chapter Suppliers.